Achieving AWGN Channel Capacity With Lattice Gaussian Coding: Abstract

 \section{Abstract}

-We propose a new coding scheme using only one lattice that, under lattice decoding, achieves the $\frac{1}{2}\log(1+\SNR)$ capacity of the additive white Gaussian noise (AWGN) channel.
-The scheme applies a discrete Gaussian distribution over an AWGN-good lattice, but does not require a shaping lattice or dither.
-Thus, it significantly simplifies the default lattice coding scheme of Erez and Zamir which additionally involves a quantization-good lattice.
-Using the flatness factor, we show that the error probability of the proposed scheme under minimum mean-square error (MMSE) lattice decoding is almost the same as that of Poltyrev's coding over an infinite lattice, for any rate up to the AWGN channel capacity.
+We propose a new coding scheme using only one lattice that achieves the $\frac{1}{2}\log(1+\SNR)$ capacity of the additive white Gaussian noise (AWGN) channel with lattice decoding, when the signal-to-noise ratio $\SNR>e-1$.
+The scheme applies a discrete Gaussian distribution over an AWGN-good lattice, but otherwise does not require a shaping lattice or dither.
+Thus, it significantly simplifies the default lattice coding scheme of Erez and Zamir which involves a quantization-good lattice as well as an AWGN-good lattice.
+Using the flatness factor, we show that the error probability of the proposed scheme under minimum mean-square error (MMSE) lattice decoding is almost the same as that of Erez and Zamir, for any rate up to the AWGN channel capacity.
+We introduce the notion of good constellations, which carry almost the same mutual information as that of continuous Gaussian inputs.
+We also address the implementation of Gaussian shaping for the proposed lattice Gaussian coding scheme.